dhanishgajjar/terminal-icons/README.md

 *Gnome3*

 This example installs the `cobalt2` variant.
 Replace `cobalt2.png` with `dracula.png` for the dracula icon.
+Replace `cobalt2.png` with `monokai-pro.png` for the Monokai Pro icon.
 ```bash
 $ xdg-icon-resource install --novendor --size 128 ./linux/cobalt2.png
 ```